 Some months passed before we found out that Matyáš had entered the ERA.
 He had succeeded first time, a rare achievement.
 Then, a year or so later, though there had never been any talk of a wedding, we were all pleasantly surprised, when Karolína let it be known that she would be interrupting her contract to have a baby.
 And we were even more delighted a few weeks later when we heard she was expecting twin boys.

-It was only when Karolína came back, soon after the birth, saying she would be saving her maternity leave, to use it later when the boys are older, and that Matyáš had passed his probation period, so he could now take unpaid leave to look after the little ones, that it all made sense: Karolína had got a fixed contract as assistant to the Director General for Industrial Affairs, with immediate effect.
+It was only when Karolína came back, soon after the birth, saying she would be saving her maternity leave to use it later when the boys are older, and that, since Matyáš had passed his probation period, he could now take unpaid leave to look after the little ones, that it all made sense: Karolína had got a fixed contract as assistant to the Director General for Industrial Affairs, with immediate effect.

 I must have had some sort of frown on my face because André seemed to be making a deliberate effort to bring me back into the conversation.

-“Take it easy, Phil, it’s a free world, people are people, and we’re not all high flyers, you know” he said.
+“We all need to take it easy, it’s a free world, and people are people, and we’re not all high flyers, you know” he said.

-What he did not know was that I had been the last one to realise that the bird had already flown.
+What he did not know was that I had been the last one to realise that one particular bird had already flown.